Hillary Clinton 2016 presidential campaign: Health

 In July 2015, Clinton became the first 2016 presidential candidate to publicly release a medical history.
 The Clinton campaign released a letter from her physician, Lisa Bardack of Mount Kisco, New York, attesting to her good health based on a full medical evaluation.
 The letter noted that there was a "complete resolution" of a brain concussion that Clinton suffered in 2012 and "total dissolution" of prior blood clots.
 Bardack concluded that Clinton had no serious health issues that would interfere with her fitness to serve as president.
 Despite this letter, rumors and conspiracy theories concerning Clinton's health proliferated online.
-In August 2016, Trump questioned Hillary's stamina and Sean Hannity called for Clinton to release her medical records, fueling these theories.
+In August 2016, Trump questioned Hillary's stamina and Fox News host Sean Hannity called for Clinton to release her medical records, fueling these theories.

 The US intelligence community noted that Clinton had health issues by August 27, 2016.

 In September 2016, Clinton developed pneumonia.
 She left a 9/11 commemoration ceremony early due to illness.
-Video footage of Clinton's departure showed Clinton becoming unsteady on her feet and being helped into a van.
+Video footage of Clinton's departure showed Clinton becoming unsteady on her feet and being helped into a van; this footage went viral.
 Later that evening, Clinton reassured reporters that she was "feeling great".
-After initially stating that Clinton had become overheated at the event, her campaign later added that she had been diagnosed with pneumonia two days earlier.
+The Clinton campaign initially stated that Clinton had become overheated at the event; later on September 11, the campaign acknowledged that she had been diagnosed with pneumonia two days earlier.
 Clinton spent three days recovering at home, canceling several campaign events, before returning to the campaign trail at a rally at the University of North Carolina at Greensboro.

-Her campaign was criticized by some media outlets for a lack of transparency concerning Clinton's health.
-Responding to these concerns, Clinton released supplementary health records from Dr. Bardack, who found that she had had a non-contagious bacterial pneumonia infection and that she had recovered well with antibiotics and rest.
+Following the 9/11 event, the Clinton campaign was criticized by some media outlets for a lack of transparency concerning Clinton's health.
+A subsequent poll found that 46% of respondents did not believe the campaign's disclosure that Clinton was suffering from pneumonia.
+Responding to concerns about transparency, Clinton released supplementary health records from Dr. Bardack, who found that she had had a non-contagious bacterial pneumonia infection and that she had recovered well with antibiotics and rest.
 Bardack wrote that she was "fit to serve as president of the United States."